mojombo/chronic/README.md

 1. Create a thoughtfully named topic branch to contain your change
 1. Hack away
 1. Add tests and make sure everything still passes by running `rake`
+1. Ensure your tests pass in multiple timezones
 1. If you are adding new functionality, document it in the README
 1. Do not change the version number, we will do that on our end
 1. If necessary, rebase your commits into logical chunks, without errors